-- To prepare our graduates for engineering practice, pursuit of advanced degrees, and leadership roles within their professional communities by providing them with a solid engineering education complemented by a general education component; - To instill in students the importance of critical thinking, cultural diversity, and lifelong learning, and personal and professional skills that will enable them to continually adapt to a global engineering workplace; - To foster a constructive learning environment through positive faculty-student interactions, recruitment and retention of highly qualified faculty, and promotion of professional and personal growth among all constituents; - To provide our students with unique traineeship and job placement opportunities by maintaining strong ties with industry professionals and periodically aligning the School's strategies and curricula with the evolving needs of the engineering industry; - To effect positive change within the local and regional communities through professional engineering contributions by the faculty and students.
+- To prepare our graduates for engineering practice, pursuit of advanced degrees, and leadership roles within their professional communities by providing them with a solid engineering education complemented by a general education component; - To instill in students the importance of critical thinking, cultural diversity, and lifelong earning, and personal and professional skills that will enable them to continually adapt to a global engineering workplace; - To foster a constructive learning environment through positive faculty-student interactions, recruitment and retention of highly qualified faculty, and promotion of professional and personal growth among all constituents; - To provide our students with unique traineeship and job placement opportunities by maintaining strong ties with industry professionals and periodically aligning the School's strategies and curricula with the evolving needs of the engineering industry; - To effect positive change within the local and regional communities through professional engineering contributions by the faculty and students.

-Course Classification Credit Hou
+Course Classification Credit Hours Required

-BSCE BSCompE BSEE
+B.S.C.E.
+B.S.COMP.E.
+B.S.E.E

 Mathematics/Natural Sciences 23 23 23

 Engineering Core 9 9 9

 Major Core 51 51 51

 Major Electives 15 15 15

-Liberal Arts 30 30 30
+Arts and Sciences Core 36 36 36

 General Electives 3 3 3

-Total 131 131 131
+Total 137 137 137